-- The sphere volume appeared, as the circumference.
-They are equal to 357 cu in and 27.6 in.
+- The sphere volume appeared as the circumference.
+It is equal to 357 cu in and 27.6 in.

-- Assume that for the basketball we don't know the radius.
+- Assume that we don't know the radius for the basketball.
 Type in the circumference instead.
-For basketball size 7 the typical one is 29.5 in.
+For basketball size 7, the typical one is 29.5 in.

 - The volume of a sphere and radius is displayed, 433.5 cu in and 4.7 in, respectively.

 Now try to calculate something else, take something bigger...
-Maybe do you want to know the volume of the Earth?
-The mean radius is approximately 6.37 x 106 m.
+Maybe you want to know the volume of the Earth?
+The mean radius is approximately 6.37 × 106 m.
 The volume is then:

 Spherical cap volume calculation

-The spherical cap, called also spherical dome, is a portion of a sphere cut off by a plane.
+The spherical cap, also called the spherical dome, is a portion of a sphere cut off by a plane.
 The formula behind its volume is:

 r, the height of the cap (the blue one) is

-a is radius of the base of the cap
+a is the radius of the base of the cap.

 We can also use these formulas to find the volume of the opposite dome (the orange one), as shown in the illustration.
-However, make sure to use the correct measurement for
+However, be sure to use the correct measurement for

 h, which should always be the height of the spherical cap or dome we're interested in finding.

-One example of the spherical dome is the fish tank, let's calculate how much water do we need to fill it:
+One example of the spherical dome is the fish tank.
+Let's calculate how much water we need to fill it:

 - Determine the radius of the base of the cap.
 That is also the same as the radius of the fish tank's opening.
 Let's say it's equal to 3.1305 in.